BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-a-dev-container/index.md

 The last thing to leaves us apart from running this development environment in a container, is opening it in a container.
 The first time this happens, the container has te be build.

 First, press ```CTRL + SHIFT + P``` and select the action ```>Dev Containers: Rebuild without cache and Reopen in Container```.
 This command causes the container to be build for the first time and install the extra tooling on top of it.
-A log, similar to the log shows up in your terminal window.
+A log, similar to the log below shows up in your terminal window.

 ```bash